-At the end of 2015, debt investment of USD 1.9 million are outstanding per investee, slightly lower than in 2014 (USD 2 million).
+At the end of 2015, debt investment of USD 2.2 million are outstanding per investee, up from USD 2 million in 2014.
 Remaining maturity is relatively stable at over 21 months while the portion of debt investments in local currency amounts to 30% of the direct debt microfinance portfolio.
-Similarly to 2014, an MIV still provides debt financing to 35 institutions on average at the end of 2015.
+On average, an MIV finances more institutions in 2015, respectively 40 vs. 35 in 2014.